Techtonica/curriculum/data-structures/intro-to-data-structures.md

 1. Using the links available in the Common Mistakes section, create a diagram outlining the key functional differences between type and structure.
 2. Watch Crash Course Computer Science #14 video featured in Materials section above.
-3. Read Top Coder & Tutorials Point to gain more insight on Data Structure and their use cases.
+3. Look through the Tutorials Point lessons from Data Structures through the Sorting Techniques section to gain more insight on Data Structures and their use cases.

 ### Common Mistakes / Misconceptions